Reddit Public Data Scraper - Comments & RAG

 How it works

-This actor supports four input sources, used in priority order (first non-empty wins):
+This actor supports four input sources, processed in priority order until maxItems is reached:

 postIds— direct fetch of specific posts by ID (e.g.1k0abc).
-Returns full content + optional comment tree.users— each user's submitted-posts stream.search— Reddit-wide keyword search.
-Supports Reddit's native operators:author:,subreddit:,site:, etc.subreddits— one or more subreddit listings withsort(hot/new/top/rising/controversial) andtimeframe(hour/day/week/month/year/all).
+Returns full content + optional comment tree first.users— each user's submitted-posts stream fills the remaining result cap.search— Reddit-wide keyword search fills the remaining result cap.
+Supports Reddit's native operators:author:,subreddit:,site:, etc.subreddits— one or more subreddit listings withsort(hot/new/top/rising/controversial) andtimeframe(hour/day/week/month/year/all) fill any remaining capacity.

 Posts are pushed to the dataset incrementally — even if the run is aborted, everything fetched so far is already stored.